-In the days leading up to my chrismation in the Eastern Orthodox church I explained to a friend on the phone how excited I was to partake of the Eucharist.
+In the days leading up to my chrismation in the Eastern Orthodox Church I explained to a friend on the phone how excited I was to partake of the Eucharist.
 My use of the term “eucharist” brought a sense of shock and dismay to his voice.
 Our conversation digressed into an analysis of the elements themselves.
-How could they be?
+How can they literally be Jesus?
 How can you know?
 What if Jesus was speaking in metaphors?
 Clearly he isn’t a literal door as referenced in John 10:9!

 I don’t fault my friend for wanting to examine the merits of my new position, but as Christians no matter what our denomination we have to admit the limitations of our understanding.
 There are many positions we hold that require faith without comprehension.